Skip to main content

 No. The Guide requirements must always be met.
 For all ARMs, the qualifying rate must, at a minimum, equal the maximum interest rate that may apply during the first five years after the date on which the first regular periodic payment will be due, based on the full loan amount over the loan term.
 If the Guide requirements are more restrictive than the Revised General QM Rule, then the Guide requirements must be met.

-6. [07.07.21] May I rely on the LPA messaging to determine that mortgages are compliant with the Revised General QM Rule and eligible for delivery to Freddie Mac?
+6. [07.07.21] May I rely on LPA feedback messages to determine that mortgages are compliant with the Revised General QM Rule and eligible for delivery to Freddie Mac?

 No. LPA does not determine QM status.
 Freddie Mac will not make the determination of whether a mortgage, including a mortgage assessed through LPA or LPA AIM, or delivered through Loan Selling Advisor®, complies with or is exempt from the ATR/QM Rule, including the Revised General QM Rule, or whether a Seller’s designation of the status of a mortgage under the Revised General QM Rule is correct.
 These determinations of compliance with the Revised General QM Rule and other applicable laws are the Seller’s responsibility.